leolanese/Functional-Programming-buzzwords/README.md

 #### Reactive Functional Programming:
+RFP is not FP.
 Reactive Programming is a paradigm where "async data streams" can be used almost everywhere.
 Everything is a stream.

 #### Imperative programming:
 Imperative programming is a style of programming where the programmers tell the computer what to do by telling it 'how' to do it.
 Imperative programming gives rise to a lot of the constructs we use every day: control flow (if-then-else statements and loops), arithmetic operators (+, -, *, /), comparison operators (===, >, <, etc.), and logical operators (&&, ||, !).

+#### Declarative/Functional vs Imperative/Procedural:
+- Functional Programming:
+Is a declarative paradigm, meaning that the program logic is expressed without explicitly describing the flow control.
+- Imperative programs:
+Spend lines of code describing the specific steps used to achieve the desired results the flow control: How to do things.

 #### FP definition